OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 .. note:: Declaring Extra Tools for Hook Scripts

-   The `install()` function called by dracut can define extra tools needed by the specified hook script.
+   The `install()` function called by dracut can define extra tools required by the specified hook script.
 The `inst_multiple` command and its parameters instruct dracut to include these extra tools and items into the initrd.

-   The specified tools and items can be files, normally they are executables and libraries needed by the hook script.
+   The specified tools and items can be files.
+Normally, they are executables and libraries required by the hook script.

    * Each file must be included in the {kiwi} description either in a package, archive, or in the root tree of the image description